 Twelve native speakers of Russian, aged 19-22 (Mean age: 20.8, SD: 0.9), participated in the production experiment.
-Seven were female and five, male.
+Seven speakers were female.
 All of the participants were born and raised around the city of Orenburg in Russia.
-The kind of Russian spoken in this region is reportedly not different from Standard Russian ("literaturnyj Russkij jazyk") in terms of voicing contrast and final devoicing [Avanesov and Orlova, 1965: 84].
+The variety of Russian spoken in this region is reportedly not different from Standard Russian ("literaturnyj Russkij jazyk") in terms of voicing contrast and final devoicing (Avanesov and Orlova 1965, p.
+84).
 None of the participants reported that they use other languages on a daily basis.
 Two of the participants reported that their national background is both Russian and Kazakh, although they reiterated that they could only speak Russian.
 All participants were thus monolingual speakers of Russian.

-2.2 Speech materials
+2.2 Speech Materials

-All the non-palatalized obstruents that have a voicing contrast in Russian were examined: bilabial (/p/, /b/), dental (/t/, /d/), and velar (/k/, /g/) stops and labiodental (/f/, /v/), alveolar (/s/, /z/) and post-alveolar (/f/, /g/.) fricatives.
+All the non-palatalized obstruents that have a voicing contrast in Russian were examined: bilabial (/p/, /b/), dental (/t/, /d/), and velar (/k/, /g/) stops and labiodental (/f/, /v/), alveolar (/s/, /z/) and post-alveolar $(/\beta/, /3/)$ fricatives.
 The vowels preceding the target obstruents were /i/, /e/, /a/, /o/ or /u/.
-30 minimal pairs (6 consonant types × 5 vowels) were used as the stimuli.
-The stimuli were all nonce nouns.
+30 minimal pairs (6 consonant types $\times$ 5 vowels) were used as the target items.
+The target items were all nonce nouns.
 The current study used nonce words in order to minimize the word-specific phonetic effects, such as lexical frequency effects or the effect of the existence of a minimal pair as reviewed in section 1.
+To create nonce words, we consulted a native speaker of Russian.
+For some speakers, a certain number of words could potentially be interpreted as existing words, because different speakers have a different lexicon.
+At the very least, the post-experimental interview confirmed that the majority of our participants interpreted the speech material as non-existing words.
+We also calculated the nonce words' lexical neighborhood densities, since their lexical neighbors could have been activated in the elicitation phase4).
+We therefore provide a brief report of lexical neighborhood structure around the nonce words in the Appendix, which used substitution neighborhood density calculation (SND; i.e., the number of lexical items which differ in one segment only).
+The SNDs were calculated using an online dictionary based on the Russian National Corpus (Lyashevskaya and Sharov 2009) and Phonological CorpusTools 2.1.0 (Hall et al. 2016).

-All of the stimulus items were monosyllabic words, consisting of either CVC or CCVC structures.
-The list of all the target words appears in the appendix.
-In addition to the target words, 60 fillers were added.
+All of the target items were monosyllabic words, consisting of either CVC or CCVC structures.
+The list of all the target words appears in the Appendix.
+In addition to the target items, 60 fillers were added.

 In order to elicit these target items without orthography, we used auditory prompts.
 The auditory prompts were produced by a native speaker of Russian (a female speaker in her twenties from Orenburg).
 As described in the next section, the stem-final obstruents used in these auditory prompts were followed by a vowel; hence the voicing contrast was not neutralized.
 The acoustic properties of the auditory prompts are provided in Table 1.
-The directions of these patterns between voiceless and voiced obstruents are consistent with those that are reported cross-linguistically [Kingston and Diehl, 1994, among others]: Preceding vowels are longer before voiced obstruents, closure voicing is longer during voiced obstruents, constriction durations are shorter during voiced obstruents, release bursts are longer for voiceless obstruents, and F0 and F1 are generally higher preceding voiceless obstruents.
+The overall patterns between voiceless and voiced obstruents are consistent with those that are reported cross-linguistically (Kingston and Diehl 1994, among others): Preceding vowels are longer before voiced obstruents, closure voicing is longer during voiced obstruents, release bursts are longer for voiceless obstruents, and F0 and F1 are generally higher preceding voiceless obstruents.